Skip to main content

 The Molecular Basis of Cellular Phenotypes (MBCP) Program is organized around one of the National Science Foundation’s 10 Big Ideas, “Understanding the Rules of Life.”

-The program consists of a 2-week lab orientation followed by an 8-week research internship.
-During orientation, students participate in hands-on training in molecular and cellular biology techniques and conduct research on genetic variation in the human TP53 gene.
-Based on scientific interests, students select a research project, and a mentor is assigned to them to support their research training.
+The program consists of a 2-week laboratory orientation followed by an 8-week research internship.
+During orientation, students participate in hands-on training in molecular and cellular biology techniques and conduct research on TP53, the most commonly mutated gene in human cancers, as well as other Wistar research.
+Based on scientific interests, students select a research lab, and a mentor is assigned to them to support their research training.
 Professional and personal growth is supported by social activities and weekly group workshops with topics covering science communication, responsible conduct of research training, and how to select and apply to graduate programs.

 RESEARCH TOPICS INCLUDE: